 What is the Van Allen belt argument?

-The Van Allen belts are regions of charged particles around Earth.
+The Van Allen belts are regions of charged particles around Earth at roughly 600–37,000 miles altitude.
 Any lunar mission must transit them.
-Moon-landing skeptics since the 1970s have argued the radiation dose is incompatible with crew safety.
-NASA's position is that rapid transit and Orion's shielding keep cumulative dose within limits.
+Moon-landing skeptics since the 1970s have argued the radiation dose is incompatible with Apollo-era shielding.
+Orion carries substantially more shielding, and Artemis II carried MARE radiation-measuring mannequins (Helga and Zohar) and active dosimeters specifically to quantify belt-transit dose.

 Why haven't humans been to the Moon in 54 years?

-Officially: Apollo was canceled in 1972 for political and budget reasons, and NASA pivoted to Shuttle/ISS.
-Researchers and former NASA engineers have long debated whether the gap reflects capability loss — the Saturn V production line was dismantled, and much of the institutional aerospace knowledge retired without handoff.
+Officially: Apollo was canceled in 1972 for political and budget reasons after the Nixon administration pivoted to the Space Shuttle.
+The Saturn V production line was dismantled by 1973.
+Researchers and former NASA engineers have long debated whether the gap reflects capability loss — industrial knowledge retired without handoff — or something else.

 Is Artemis 2 a race against China?